perry-mitchell/perrymitchell.net/src/posts/2013-06-13-building-memcache-module-part-1/index.md

 layout: post
 title: Building a Memcache module for your site (Part 1)
-excerpt: Adding memcache functionality to your custom site can be very beneficial for processing speed, depen...
+excerpt: Adding memcache functionality to your custom site can be very beneficial for processing speed, depending on what you cache.
+Memcache can help take the...
+slug: building-memcache-module-part-1
+permalink: article/building-memcache-module-part-1/index.html
 date: 2013-06-13
 updatedDate: 2013-06-13
 tags: